There are several self-service operations that you can run for your databases:

 For information on how to configure your Neo4j database, please visit Configuring Neo4j.

-For information on upgrading or downgrading your Neo4j database, please visit Database plan upgrades/downgrades.
+For information on upgrading or downgrading your Neo4j database, please visit Changing plan.

 To restart your database, navigate to the Admin tab of your database dashboard, and simply click on the Restart database button.

 A confirm dialog will be shown to inform you that until the restart process finishes, any incoming requests will be held.

 Please, take into account that restarting the database will involve a cache warmup time, causing first requests time response to be increased after the restart.
 Read more about the cache performance on the Neo4j official documentation.